 In 1977, Michael Jackson’s The World Guide to Beer burst onto the scene.
 It included most of the “marquee” brands then current.
-Not every name of renown was covered – in practical terms impossible – but most were including Budweiser, Pilsner Urquell, Bass, Heineken, Carlsberg, Guinness, Spaten, and the Munich Lowenbrau.
+Not every name was covered – in practical terms impossible – but most of the great marques were there.
+Budweiser, Pilsner Urquell, Bass, Heineken, Carlsberg, Guinness, Spaten, and Munich Lowenbrau are just some examples.

-Beck’s Beer, long a reputed export from Bremen, was included.
-Jackson devoted a paragraph to it, calling the beer “full-bodied and well-hopped”.
+Beck’s Beer, for ages a reputed export from Bremen, was included as well.
+Jackson devoted a full paragraph to it, calling it “full-bodied and well-hopped”.

-In his pocket guides that followed The World Guide to Beer Jackson became more granular on Beck’s.
-In the 1997 edition of The Simon and Schuster Pocket Guide to Beer he stated at p.
-27:
+In his pocket guides that followed The World Guide to Beer Jackson went granular on Beck’s.
+He wrote, in the 1997 edition (The Simon and Schuster Pocket Guide to Beer, p.
+27):

 …Beck’s carries no description beyond a straightforward Beck’s Bier.
 It is broadly within the Pilsener style with a fresh aroma, a faintly fruity, firm, crisp, palate and a clean, dry finish.
 It is light by German but heavy by international standards, and difficult to place in context.

-“Difficult to place in context” – a confounding statement from the king of beer description.
-Both the palate but especially the lack of a claimed style designation clearly unbalanced Jackson.
-Beyond allowing it was a Pilsener in the broadest terms he seemed unwilling, following the brewery ostensibly, to type it a Pils, even the German type that, while differing from Czech originals, has always been a prime international example of the Pils style.
+“Difficult to place in context” – a puzzling statement from Jackson, the king of beer description.
+The palate, but especially the absence of a claimed style, put Jackson off balance.
+Beyond allowing that it was a pilsener in broad terms, he seemed unwilling to type it as pils, even the drier German type (vs. the richer Czech original, that is).

-Beck was born in Baden-Württemberg in the southwest.
-Jackson seemed unaware of this and that Beck had emigrated to Indiana and worked in an American brewery for years.
-See again Brook’s discussion of Heinrich Beck’s background.
+Heinrich Beck was born in Baden-Württemberg in south-west Germany.
+Jackson seemed unaware of this, and that Beck had emigrated to Indiana and worked for years in an American brewery.
+See again Jay Brooks, on Heinrich Beck’s background.

-Heinrich returned to Germany after some years but to the other end, in Bremen, to work at the St. Pauli brewery.
-He finally set up his own brewery with two others in 1873.
+Heinrich returned to Germany after some years but to the far north, in Bremen, to work at the St. Pauli brewery.
+He finally set up his own brewery with two others, in 1873.

-This U.S. experience had to influence the character of Heinrich Beck’s lager.
-The evidence is Beck’s is notably pale like adjunct American lager, is fairly dry albeit all-malt, and not greatly hopped.
-This is how I remember the beer from the 1970s in Canada and it is similar today.
-It tastes foreign to be sure, but is one or two steps away from the domestic profile, not five.
+The American brewing experience had to influence Heinrich Beck’s lager in Germany.
+Beck’s is notably pale in colour like adjunct American lager, is fairly dry albeit all-malt, and not greatly hopped.
+That is how I remember it in the 1970s in Canada, and it is similar today.
+It tastes foreign, yes, but is one or two steps away from the domestic norm (mass market), not five.

 A Range of Modern Beck’s Styles

-Today Beck’s, both in Germany and the U.S. where Beck’s is now produced, has issued a number of beers in different styles.
-Beck’s Gold, Beck’s Red Ale, Becks Pilsener 1873 are just some.
-Here though I am focusing on Beck’s Beer, the classic version that is still the workhorse of the brewery.
-Indeed AB InBev, which owns Beck’s today, claims it is the largest-selling German beer in the world, see here from its English-language website.
+Today, both in Germany, and the U.S. where Beck’s is now produced for the American market, Beck’s issues beers in different styles.
+Beck’s Gold, Beck’s Red Ale, Becks Pilsener 1873, are just some.
+Here though I am talking of Beck’s Bier plain and simple.
+AB InBev, which owns Beck’s, claims it is the largest-selling German beer in the world, see here in the website.

 Why the Coy Label?

-So why has Beck’s not stated on the label that it is a Helles, or Pilsener, or Dortmund/Export?* This opens the door, as I think it did for Jackson, to speculation Beck’s is its own unique style, not classifiable.
+So why does Beck’s not state on the label that it is a Helles style, or Pilsener, or Dortmund/Export?* This opens the door, as I think it did for Jackson, to speculation Beck’s is its own unique style, not classifiable.

-There is an answer, and an Australian news story explains it crisply: before WW I German export brewers like Beck’s were on the march to enter new markets, or expand their existing ones.
+But there is an answer, an Australian news story explained it crisply.
+Before WW I German export brewers like Beck’s were on the march to enter new markets, or expand their existing ones.
 Australia was a prime goal in this regard.

-In 1907 the Daily News in Perth interviewed a Beck’s sales representative, A. Bergner (see here) who was quoted as follows:
+In 1907, the Daily News in Perth interviewed a Beck’s sales representative, A. Bergner; see the report here.
+Bergner stated as follows:

 I have observed that there is a noticeable want of knowledge on the part of the general public; and also beer-drinkers as to the meaning of ‘Pilsener.’
 In effect the word is practically what to you whisky would signify without any particular brand being mentioned.
 Many inferior breweries shelter themselves behind the word Pilsener and put on the market inferior beer.
 Many colonial breweries are also making use of the word ‘Pilsener’ so that the consumer is deluded into the idea that he is buying the real genuine imported German lager beer.
 This has driven us to the position that we have had to remove the word ‘Pilsener’ from our labels, and in future across the front will appear only the word ‘Beck’s Lager.’

-In other words, it was a Pilsener, a very good one (naturally) in the company’s eyes, as further discussed in the account.
-But to sell the product more effectively “Pilsener” was removed from the labels.
-Finally, or at least in many markets, the word lager was replaced by “beer”.
+In other words, Beck’s was a Pilsener, a very good one, naturally, in the company’s eyes.
+But to sell the product more effectively the word pilsener was removed from the label.
+And finally, the simple term “beer “replaced “lager”, probably for greater clarity in distant markets.

-It was marketing, in other words, that resulted in Beck’s seeming non-classifiable to Jackson, not the absence of a style name on the label.
-To the extent the palate itself bolstered that view for him, I believe Heinrich’s years of brewing in the U.S. made him favour a beer not too bitter or malty, the direction of U.S. lager since the later 1800s.
+Marketing, in other words, resulted in Beck’s seeming non-classifiable to Jackson, not the absence of a style designation on the label.
+To the extent the palate contributed to the uncertainty, I believe Heinrich’s years in the U.S. made him favour a beer not too bitter or malty, the direction of U.S. lager since the later 1800s.

 The Situation Today

-But the inspired label change to which A. Bergner referred in 1907 gave Beck’s an attractive singleton status.
-Something like this occurred with Kentucky Fried Chicken.
-The sometimes negative implications of “fried”, as well as a generic character implied by the full name, were obviated by adopting the name KFC – brilliant.
-KFC is its own thing, and many today have to think twice to remember, or don’t even know, it’s a fried-in-oil recipe.
+The label change A. Bergner mentioned in 1907 gave Beck’s an attractive, “singleton” status.
+Something like this happened with Kentucky Fried Chicken.
+The perceived negative implications of “fried” as well as the generic character implied by the full name, were, I infer, neatly side-stepped by adopting the moniker “KFC”.
+It became its own thing, and many today have to think twice to remember the chicken is fried in oil.

-Many comments on the rating services refer to a skunky taste or smell, the presumed effect of the green bottle.
-Yet to me, the taste is similar on draft or in can or a fresh bottle.
+Numerous comments on the rating services refer to a skunky taste or smell, the presumed effects of the green bottle.
+Yet, the taste is similar (IMO) on draft or in can or a fresh bottle.
 I think the taste noted may be DMS, or dimethyl sulphide.

 Note re image above: image was sourced from The Beer Store webpage for the brand, here.
 Used for educational and historical purposes.
 All intellectual property in the image belongs to its sole owner.
 All feedback welcome.